psygreg/linuxtoys/README.md

 ![LinuxToys](https://github.com/psygreg/linuxtoys/blob/8836d345c41cf867e0d26aeb6cb88baf78835e5a/src/scrnshot.png)

+## Compatibility

+- LinuxToys and it's features' compatibility is only *guaranteed* on the operating systems mentioned in the **Usage** section.
+Your mileage may vary in other operating systems, and I'll gladly accept contributions to get it running in more systems.
+It isn't compatible, *and never will be*, with immutable distributions, since the whole point of LinuxToys is to make changes to the host OS.

 ## Usage
 - Install the proper package for your operating system from [Releases](https://github.com/psygreg/linuxtoys/releases) and run it from the applications menu or use it directly from source.